Table of Contents

 - Infiltration anesthesia: Local (intradermal, subcutaneous or intramuscular) injections of local anesthetics into the area of operation, blocking the sensitive nerve endings in this area.
 Application: e.g. for wound treatment.
 A local anesthetic with adrenaline supplementation may be used, which leads to a local vasoconstriction.
 This has the advantage of a slower resorption and an increased duration of action, while systematic-toxic side effects can be reduced.

 Conduction and local anesthesia

-- Plexus block: same as peripheral nerve block, but anesthetic is injected near the nerve plexus (i.e. brachial or lumbosacral) in order to block a larger area of the body.
+- Plexus block: same as a peripheral nerve block, but anesthetic is injected near the nerve plexus (i.e. brachial or lumbosacral) in order to block a larger area of the body.

 - Conduction anesthesia close to the spinal cord